marcinwiacek/requestor/readme.md

 Yes.
 Month ago it was worse, year ago much worse.
 Normally you start from something horrible or small and improve it.
 This is called progress (Android 1.0 or Windows 1.0 were not excellent too).
-If you're not patient, write & propose something better or allow other to work.
+If you're not patient, write & propose something better or allow big boys to work.

 # Installation
 1. install nodejs - ```sudo snap install node --classic --channel=20```